bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 </p>

-Here&apos;s the CSS one that we were just looking at, but there&apos;s tons of them in here. **JQuery** gives you access to all of these different methods.
-It&apos;s like having a kit that you can use to build things for your web pages just by plugging them in and plugging in **jQuery** and then using these methods, in accordance to the way they&apos;re described in the documentation.
+Here&apos;s the CSS one that we were just looking at, but there&apos;s tons of them in here. <b>jQuery</b> gives you access to all of these different methods.
+It&apos;s like having a kit that you can use to build things for your web pages just by plugging them in and plugging in <b>jQuery</b> and then using these methods, in accordance to the way they&apos;re described in the documentation.
 Let&apos;s try something else here.
 If we come back here and try, let&apos;s try adding a few paragraphs.